veritem/lil-demo/README.md

 curl http://localhost:8000/balance
 ```

-PS: avoid reload the server between api calls as I'm using an in memory datastructure to store data.
+PS: avoid reloading the server between api calls as I'm using an in memory datastructure for storage.